 Going through a divorce is a painful and often bitter process.
-However, it is important to understand the Oklahoma divorce laws that govern the process.
+However, it is important to understand the Oklahoma divorce lawyer Barrington that govern the process.

 The divorce process starts with one party filing a petition for dissolution or legal separation.
 The case then moves into the “service and notice” portion and the court will officially serve the other spouse with the petition and notice of hearing.

 Oklahoma divorce laws favour the party who is filing for divorce.
 If you are considering divorce, it is important to understand your legal rights.
 The law does not allow for fault to be a factor in a divorce.
 Divorce in Oklahoma can be difficult and may lead to conflicts in the years following the divorce.
 If you and your spouse cannot come to an agreement about issues such as property division and child custody, it may be necessary to go through the court system to resolve the issue.